RancidDax/namazu.tools/raiding-terminology.md

 ## STACK/SOAK
 A mechanic that requires the party or a number of players to stand together to share the damage taken.

+## ST
+Side Tank, the other tank, same as OT.
+Commonly used in JP.

 ## SPREAD
 A mechanic that requires party members to spread out to prevent overlapping damage.